YKesX/EEG-Emotion-Models/README.md

 # 🧠 EEG Emotion Recognition Models

-_A Research Tool for Brainwave-Based Emotion Analysis_ Emotion recognition DL/ML models for EEG and multimodal variations.
+_A Research Tool for Brainwave-Based Emotion Analysis_

+Emotion recognition DL/ML models for EEG and multimodal variations.
 Currently only for DREAMER dataset.
+Uses LOGO.
 This open-source project blends computational neuroscience and machine learning to identify human emotional states from EEG data.
 Built with a focus on transparency, reproducibility, and modular experimentation.

 ---